Internet: 1970s

+1980s

+The ARPANET initially served as a backbone for the interconnection of regional academic and military networks in the United States to enable resource sharing.
 Access to the ARPANET was expanded in 1981 when the National Science Foundation (NSF) funded the Computer Science Network (CSNET).

-In 1982, the Internet Protocol Suite (TCP/IP) was standardized, which permitted worldwide proliferation of interconnected networks.
+In 1982, the Internet Protocol Suite (TCP/IP) was standardized, which facilitated worldwide proliferation of interconnected networks.
 TCP/IP network access expanded again in 1986 when the National Science Foundation Network (NSFNet) provided access to supercomputer sites in the United States for researchers, first at speeds of 56 kbit/s and later at 1.5 Mbit/s and 45 Mbit/s.

 The NSFNet expanded into academic and research organizations in Europe, Australia, New Zealand and Japan in 1988–89.
 Although other network protocols such as UUCP and PTT public data networks had global reach well before this time, this marked the beginning of the Internet as an intercontinental network.
-Commercial Internet service providers (ISPs) emerged in 1989 in the United States and Australia.
+Commercial Internet service providers emerged in 1989 in the United States and Australia.
 The ARPANET was decommissioned in 1990.